UO-CS210/enrollment/docs/HOWTO.md

 Is this better or worse?
 I like it better because we have not only made the code a little shorter, but also eliminated a few variables like `key_val_pairs`.
-I find it more readable, but that is partly because this is a familiar pattern for `for` loops in Python.
-The balance between making code shorter and keeping each step clear may vary somewhat from programmer to programmer, and will also change over time as you gain experience.
+I find it more readable, but that is partly because I am familiar with this pattern for `for` loops in Python.
+The balance between making code shorter and keeping each step clear may vary somewhat from programmer to programmer.
+It will also change over time as you gain experience.
 Stick with what you find readable and understandable.